Aotoge/Clearing-Data/Misc_Information.md

-The following Custodians, ES and Corporate Actions have been chosen for the implementation of the Clearing & Settlement System:
+The following Custodians, ES and Corporate Actions have been chosen for implementing the Clearing & Settlement System:

 ### Clearing Members
   + Citi